 In the studio, Katie loves to paint, draw, make photos, and explore new mediums.
 She is also passionate about writing, dancing, and spending time outdoors.
 You can see more of her offerings at innervisionsstudios.com, or visit her Instagram profile @innervisionsstudios.

 This workshop is part of Professional Practice, Lane Arts Council’s professional development program for artists and creatives.
 Participants continually learn together through an ongoing four month series of workshops paired with group discussions.

 Workshops will feature presentations from regional and national experts, individual and group work, and assignments to be completed following the workshop.
 Participants will then come back together two weeks after the workshop for continued group discussion and to debrief completed work.

 This workshop fee is $25 ($65 for full series of three workshops and discussions).

-Presented by Lane Arts Council, and sponsored by City of Eugene Cultural Services, Columbia Bank, and The Duck Store.
+Presented by Lane Arts Council, and sponsored by City of Eugene Cultural Services and Columbia Bank.

 Contact Becca Schaefer at email@example.com or 541-485-2278 with questions.